A Message from Our Chief Public Health Officer

 A Message from Our Medical Director

-Hello, I’m Dr. Lisa Dobberteen.
-I wear a number of hats in the Cambridge community.
-I’m a pediatrician at Cambridge Health Alliance and also serve as Medical Director for School Health and Public Health Programs at the Cambridge Public Health Department.
+Hello, I’m Dr. Linda Shipton.
+I have been working within the Cambridge community since 2007 when I joined the Cambridge Health Alliance as an infectious disease physician.
+In 2024 I expanded my role to become the Medical Director for the Cambridge Public Health Department.
 My work provides a bridge between clinical/medical considerations and population health, which is the health of the entire community.
-My role involves advising CPHD and the school department on clinical matters ranging from infectious disease prevention and immunization compliance to managing care for students with complex medical situations.
+My role involves advising the Cambridge Public Health Department on clinical matters such as infectious disease prevention and immunization compliance.
 I also collaborate with our nursing staff and epidemiologists to monitor trends and make policy recommendations.

 Warmly,